 - Have a minimum cumulative grade point average (GPA) of 3.5 on a 4.0 scale on all graduate work as verified by official transcripts.

 - A copy of one of the following test scores must be submitted: NCE or NCMHCE.
+Scores can be emailed directly from the applicant.

 - Writing Sample describing the student’s research interests.
 In evaluating the applicant’s essay, scrutiny is placed on grammar, voice, and topic; please note that prospective research topics must fit within the range of expertise and interests that program faculty could reasonably supervise.
 Please follow this Writing Sample Prompt.